Levy multiplicative chaos and star scale invariant random measures: Introduction

 \section{Introduction}

+Log-normal multiplicative martingales were introduced by Mandelbrot \cite{mandelfan} in order to build random measures describing energy dissipation and contribute explaining intermittency effects in Kolmogorov's theory of fully developed turbulence; see \cite{cfCastaing,cfSch,cfSto,cfCas,cfFr}.
+Two years later, Mandelbrot \cite{mandelbrot} introduced the so-called random multiplicative cascades as a more easily understandable and more mathematically tractable alternative.
+Indeed, this last model was somewhat familiar to the community of turbulence as some authors \cite{novikov,yaglom} had already considered, with various degrees of rigor, such cascades in the restricted framework of the so called conservative case.

-Mandelbrot \cite{mandelbrot} introduced the so-called random multiplicative cascades to exhibit random processes with nonlinear power-law scalings.
-This need of constructing random processes with such a power-law scaling goes back to the Kolmogorov theory of fully developed turbulence in the sixties (see \cite{cf:Castaing,cf:Sch,cf:Sto,cf:Cas,cf:Fr} and references therein).
-They render the intermittency effects in turbulence.
-Random multiplicative cascades are therefore the first mathematical discrete approach of multifractality.
+Random multiplicative cascades exhibit nonlinear power-law scalings, rendering intermittency effects in turbulence.
+Random multiplicative cascades are \mbox{therefore} the first mathematical discrete approach of multifractality.
 Roughly speaking, a (dyadic) multiplicative cascade is a positive random measure $M$ on the unit interval $[0,1]$ that obeys the following decomposition rule:

-where $M^0,M^1$ are two independent copies of $M$ and $(Z^0,Z^1)$ is a random vector with prescribed law and positive components of mean $1$ independent from $M^0,M^1$.
-Such an equation (and its generalizations to $b$-adic trees for $b\geq 2$), the celebrated star equation introduced by Mandelbrot in \cite{mandelbrotstar}, uniquely determines the law of the multiplicative cascade.
-Since the seminal work of Mandelbrot, the star equation (\ref{star:casc}) has been intensively studied: of particular interest are the founding paper by Kahane and Peyriere \cite{cf:KahPey} and the work by Durrett and Ligget \cite{durrett}.
+where $M^0,M^1$ are two independent copies of $M$, and $(Z^0,Z^1)$ is a random vector with prescribed law and positive components of mean $1$ independent from $M^0,M^1$.
+Such an equation (and its generalizations to $b$-adic trees for $b\geq2$), the celebrated star equation introduced by Mandelbrot in \cite{mandelbrotstar}, uniquely determines the law of the multiplicative cascade.
+Since the seminal work of Mandelbrot, the star equation (\ref{starcasc}) has been intensively studied: of particular interest are the founding paper by Kahane and Peyriere \cite{cfKahPey} and the work by Durrett and Ligget \cite{durrett}.
 The following literature on the topic essentially builds on these two works.
 Let us also mention the article \cite{Comets} which shows that the free energy of a directed polymer model can be obtained as the limit of the free energy of multiplicative cascade models, thus establishing a link between the two models.

-Despite the fact that multiplicative cascades have been widely used as reference models in many applications, they possess many drawbacks related to their discrete scale invariance, mainly they involve a particular scale ratio and they do not possess stationary fluctuations (this comes from the fact that they are constructed on a dyadic tree structure).
+Despite the fact that multiplicative cascades have been widely used as reference models in many applications, they possess many drawbacks related to their discrete scale invariance; mainly they involve a particular scale ratio, and they do not possess stationary fluctuations (this comes from the fact that they are constructed on a dyadic tree structure).